Find out more about AISPs and PISPs, the importance of giving your explicit consent for services, and how to protect yourself against fraud.

 Making a complaint

-You have the right to complain to an AIS or PIS provider if you have a problem with the service they are providing.
-They must respond to your complaint within 15 days unless there are exceptional circumstances.
+You have the right to complain to an AISP or PISP if you have a problem with the service they are providing.
+They must respond to your complaint within 15 days, unless there are exceptional circumstances.

 How to protect yourself

 - Be alert – you should be vigilant to fraud when using online payment initiation or account information services.
-If you don’t know who you are talking to, or there is reason to suspect that the provider is not who they claim to be, don’t disclose your banking security credentials, or other personal or financial information.
+If you don’t know who you are talking to, or you think the person is lying to you about who they are, don’t disclose your banking security details, or other personal or financial information.

-- Read the details – always read the terms and conditions of a provider of financial services carefully before signing up, this includes the terms and conditions of AIS and PIS providers.
+- Read the details – always read the terms and conditions of a provider of financial services carefully before signing up, this includes the terms and conditions of AISPs and PISPs.